-I think that a great many parents of this present generation are too much taken with their selfish pleasures – societies, lodges, etc. – and do not give their off-spring that love and care that were intended for them by nature.
+I think that a great many parents of this present generation are too much taken with their selfish pleasures – societies, lodges, etc. – and do not give offspring love and care intended for them.

 Consequently we have had to spend hundreds of thousands of dollars here in our state in the last few years to enlarge our prisons.

-Now I do not say that crime can be absolutely abolished, … but I do say that crime … could be reduced by a surprising percentage if many of the persons that will fill them were given proper training through childhood.
+Now I do not say that crime can be abolished.
+But I do say crime could be reduced if many of the persons (in prison) were given proper training through childhood.

 What happened to Conroy?